webosose/website/content/en/samples/posts/2023-12-19-face-recognize-kiosk-using-webos.md

 ## **Algorithm Overview**

 In this project, collaborative user filtering is utilized.
 The algorithm measures the similarity of order histories among users to select N similar users.
-It then analyzes the order histories of these N users to recommend the most frequently ordered menu items.
+It then analyzes the order histories of these N users to recommend the most frequently ordered menu item.
 The algorithm primarily employs jaccard similarity to measure the similarity between users and selects the recommendation target based on this similarity.

 ## **Algorithm Flow**